Where and When To Go Tanzania Safari

 General Safety Tips

-• The Tanzanian shilling is available from ATMs or currency exchange bureaus.
-You can also use US dollars in safari camps and lodges.
+- The Tanzanian shilling can be obtained from ATMs or currency exchange bureaus.
+US dollars can also be used in safari camps and lodges.

-• In safari lodges and on Zanzibar beaches, shorts, T-shirts, and beachwear are OK, but dress modestly in towns or cities, covering shoulders and knees.
+- Shorts, T-shirts, and beachwear are OK in safari lodges and on Zanzibar beaches, but dress modestly in towns or cities, covering shoulders and knees.

 Cuisine

-Tanzanian cuisine varies according to region—for instance, a coast with many seafood and spicier flavors.
+Tanzanian cuisine varies according to the region—for instance, a coast with many seafoods and spicier flavours.

 Tanzania has a strong Indian influence, so expect to find plenty of chapatis, pilau rice, and biryani.

-At most safari camps, you can sample many Tanzanian dishes and familiar international cuisine, as well as homemade bread and pastries, Western-style breakfasts, fresh salads, and fruits.
+At most safari camps.
+You can sample many Tanzanian dishes and familiar international cuisine.
+Homemade bread and pastries, Western-style breakfasts, fresh salads, and fruits.

 Explore at the pace of the wild, sync your pulse with the earth, and discover true freedom.